CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: RELATED WORK

 \subsection{3D Scene Refinement}

-Various strategies exist for scene refinement.
-A naive but straightforward approach is to capture more images, while more advanced methods target selective views \cite{jiang_fisherrf_2023}, path trajectory planning \cite{peralta_next-best_2020,chen_gennbv_2024}, or a combination of both \cite{li_activesplat_2025}.
+Scene refinement aims to improve the visual quality of 3D images.
+A simple approach is to increase camera pose coverage.
+More advanced methods target selective views \cite{jiang_fisherrf_2023}, path planning \cite{peralta_next-best_2020,chen_gennbv_2024}, or a combination of both \cite{li_activesplat_2025}.